LeBron James wants to own an NBA team in Vegas, but it’ll be difficult

-LeBron James’ declaration of his desire to own an NBA team during his latest episode of “The Shop” wasn’t new information, but the fact he wants that team to be in Las Vegas was a new revelation.
-James has been a groundbreaker throughout his life, not just his NBA career, and bringing an NBA team to Las Vegas would be yet another challenge.
+LeBron James’ declaration of his desire to own an NBA team during his latest episode of “The Shop” wasn’t new information, but the fact he wants that team to be in Las Vegas was.
+James has been a groundbreaker throughout his life, not just his NBA career, and bringing an NBA team to Las Vegas would be yet another massive accomplishment.

 “I want to own a team.
 I want to buy a team, for sure...I would much rather own a team before I talk (on sports shows).
 I want a team in Vegas.
 I want a team in Vegas.”